 I was torn between Spain and Portugal and even did a small poll on social media to help me make a decision.
-It was eventually all the amazing travel photos I saw and articles I had read on Portugal that persuaded me to choose this beautiful destination in the Mediterranean.
+It was eventually all the amazing travel photos I saw and articles I had read on Portugal that persuaded me to choose this beautiful destination in the south of Europe.

 I actually fell quite ill from my last visit in France, so I actually needed a lot of rest.
 I took a day off to rest so I could enjoy my holiday, it was pointless forcing it.